• Skip to primary navigation

 We don't recommend butter or melted coconut oil.
 It won't allow the blueberry muffin batter to rise as much as it should, and you'll end up with cupcakes instead.

-Vegan butter is ok, but it's best, texture-wise, if without palm oil or coconut oil.
-I'd stick to canola or sunflower oil for the best muffins.
+Vegan butter is ok, but it’s best, texture-wise, without palm or coconut oil.
+I’d stick to canola or sunflower oil for the best muffins.

-To make the muffins oil-free, substitute applesauce for oil (same quantities).
+To make the muffins oil-free, substitute applesauce for oil in the same quantities.

 Vanilla extract